Why Geocoders are Not Designed for Last Mile Deliveries

 Why not use a system which takes you to the optimal parking spot and building entrance, cutting out all this hassle?

-Why is Naurt different from a geocoder?
+Why is Naurt Different from a Geocoder?

 Our database includes millions of addresses with the optimal parking spot and building entrance for each address.
 This provides you with accurate location data to assist not only your drivers but also your route planning tools, ensuring drivers park on the correct side of the road.
 We aim to prevent drivers from wasting time having to turn around or circle the block.
 Additionally, we help your ETA system understand how long it takes to complete the final 100 meters of a delivery.
 We provide better data to your system, helping you achieve a better delivery per hour rate, increase customer satisfaction, and decrease driver churn.